Assisting Clients With R-1 Visas For Religious Workers

-Business isn't the only area that has experienced tremendous global expansion over the past 25 years.
-With the influx of immigrants that have established permanent residency in the United States, it stands to reason that religious organizations worldwide also have the opportunity to extend their reach to this country.
+Business isn’t the only area that has experienced tremendous global expansion over the past 25 years.
+With the influx of immigrants who have established permanent residency in the United States, it stands to reason that religious organizations worldwide also have the opportunity to extend their reach to this country.

 U.S. immigration laws have accommodated this need by issuing R-1 visas, which are nonimmigrant visas that allow religious workers to work in the United States for up to five years.
 R-1 visa holders and their immediate family members can ultimately apply for an adjustment of status and seek permanent residency as green card holders.